trpc-group/trpc-cpp/docs/en/redis_client_guide.md

 ## Timeout errors and solutions

-1) Incorrect command causing server inability to respond: When constructing Redis commands manually, if an error occurs, the server may not be able to recognize it and will hang indefinitely without returning any data to the client, resulting in a timeout.
+- Incorrect command causing server inability to respond

-Solution: It is recommended to use the provided interfaces to construct commands and avoid manual command construction.
+  When constructing Redis commands manually, if an error occurs, the server may not be able to recognize it and will hang indefinitely without returning any data to the client, resulting in a timeout. **It is recommended to use the provided interfaces to construct commands** and avoid manual command construction.

-2) Full-link timeout:
+- Full-link timeout

   If the timeout configuration is set to a relatively short duration, Redis may report a timeout error immediately after the call.
 To identify if it is a link timeout issue, log the time difference before and after the call.
 If this time difference is smaller than the configured timeout value, it can be concluded that it is a link timeout issue.
 In such cases, disabling the link timeout can be attempted.

-3) Large data packets:
+- Large data packets

   If dealing with large data packets, adjust the timeout value appropriately within the allowed limits.
 Additionally, refer to "Common Performance Optimization Techniques" for further performance optimization.

-4) Cross-city access:
+- Cross-city access

   If the downstream service nodes are distributed across multiple cities, cross-city access may occur.
 It is recommended to avoid deploying upstream and downstream services across different cities.

 ## When executing INCR followed by GET, if the value obtained using trpc::redis::Reply::GetInteger() is inconsistent with the expected result?